Becca-dev/Becca-dev/README.md

-#hello i am is Rebeca
+# Hello i am is Rebeca

 - I have a degree in Systems Analysis and Development, and I am on a continuous journey of studies to become a web developer